samuelfneumann/GoLearn/README.md

 -[ ] Cartpole needs documentation finished
 -[ ] Cartpole tasks need documentation finished
+-[ ] UniformStarter needs documentation

+-[ ] Should environment Enders and Starters each have their own package

+-[ ] Tasks and learners should both follow the Null Object pattern

 -[ ] Cartpole needs Render() method

--[ ] Change mountaincar.Goal's GoalEnder to use the
-environment.IntervalEnder to just check if the goal position was reached.